 This is a system under which a certificate of origin is issued to an exporter by the authority of the exporting contracting party or the agency designated by the authority.
 This approach is used in Japan's various EPAs and AFTA (ASEAN Free Trade Area; a free trade agreement by 10 ASEAN member countries).

 Features for this system are as follows:

-- The authority of the exporting contracting party takes measures concerning the obligations of the receiver of a certificate (record keeping, etc.) and appropriate penalties. (b) Self-Certification System:
+- The authority of the exporting contracting party takes measures concerning the obligations of the receiver of a certificate (record keeping, etc.) and appropriate penalties.

+(b) Self-Certification System:

-(i) Self-certification by approved exporters Exporters approved by the authority of the exporting contracting party make out an origin declaration (a certificate of origin).
+(i) Self-certification by approved exporters

+Exporters approved by the authority of the exporting contracting party make out an origin declaration (a certificate of origin).
 This system is mainly used by the EU.
 The system has also been introduced in the Japan-Switzerland EPA, the Japan-Peru EPA and Japan-Mexico EPA (revision), which came into effect in September 2009, March 2012, and April 2012, respectively.

 Features for this system are as follows:

-- The authority of the exporting contracting party takes measures concerning the obligations of the approved exporters (record keeping, etc.), and appropriate penalties. (ii) Self-certification by exporters, etc. Exporters of the exporting party make out a certificate (requirements are provided for under domestic laws).
-This system is used in NAFTA, Korea-Chile FTA, Australia-Chile FTA, Korea-US FTA, etc. It is also used in the Japan-Australia EPA, which entered into force in January 2015, the TPP, which was signed in February 2016, and the Japan-EU EPA, for which the parties came to a basic agreement in July 2017.
+- The authority of the exporting contracting party takes measures concerning the obligations of the approved exporters (record keeping, etc.), and appropriate penalties.

+(ii) Self-certification by exporters, etc.

+Exporters of the exporting party make out a certificate (requirements are provided for under domestic laws).
+This system is used in NAFTA, Korea-Chile FTA, Australia-Chile FTA, Korea-US FTA, etc. It was also introduced in the Japan-Australia EPA, which entered into force in January 2015, the CPTPP, which entered into force in December 2018, and the Japan-EU EPA, which entered into force in February 2019.

 Features of this system are as follows:

-- The authority of the exporting contracting party takes measures concerning the obligations of the exporters, etc. (record keeping, etc.), and appropriate penalties. (iii) Self-certification by importers Importers make out a certificate.
-This approach is used in the U.S.-Australia FTA, Korea-US FTA, etc. It is also used in the Japan-Australia EPA, which entered into force in January 2015, the TPP, which was signed in February 2016, and the Japan-EU EPA, for which the parties came to a basic agreement in July 2017.
+- The authority of the exporting contracting party takes measures concerning the obligations of the exporters, etc. (record keeping, etc.), and appropriate penalties.

+(iii) Self-certification by importers

+Importers make out a certificate.
+This approach is used in the U.S.-Australia FTA, Korea-US FTA, etc. It was also introduced in the Japan-Australia EPA, which entered into force in January 2015, the CPTPP, which entered into force in December 2018, and the Japan-EU EPA, which entered into force in February 2019.

 Features for this system are as follows: